quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

 **Consuming Unified API**

-The example of network call to Unified API may be found in `HomeDemoPresenter` class.
+The example of network call to Unified API may be found in `HomeDemoActivity` class.

 This method retrieves suggestions response and converts its' contents into the list full of cards with the parameters we need to render cards in the suggestions' carousels (lists).